 Try to make the cornbread a day in advance or at least several hours before you plan to prepare the dressing.
 It needs time to completely cool so that you can use your fingers to crumble the cornbread.

 For this recipe, I prefer to finely mince the onions and celery for the right dressing consistency.
 However, some family members prefer chopped onions and celery (larger pieces).
-This article from Kitchn explains How To Chop, Dice, and Mince an Onion.
-I love my little food chopper and use it all the time for chopping and mincing.
+This article from Kitchn explains How to Chop, Dice, and Mince an Onion.
+I love my mini food chopper and use it all the time for chopping and mincing.

 I don't recommend using Jiffy cornbread mix because it's just too sweet.
 This is a savory dressing which means it is not meant to be sweet.